bjornbytes/lovr-docs/guides/Moonscript_Yuescript.md

 [Moonscript](https://moonscript.org) dialect.
 Like Moonscript it
 [trans-compiles](https://en.wikipedia.org/wiki/Source-to-source_compiler)
-into Lua, thus both languages are Lövr scripting alternatives.
+into Lua, thus both languages are LÖVR scripting alternatives.

 After the setup (in conf.lua) Lua and Yuescript/Moonscript modules can be required from each other in the usual way.